YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

 Canonical Numbers
 +++++++++++++++++

-Conceptually, a canonical number is a string from the Latin character set that represents a decimal number in a standard, concise, form.
+Conceptually, a canonical number is a string from the Latin character set that represents a decimal number in a standard form.

 #.
 Any string of decimal digits, optionally preceded by a minus sign ("-"), the first of which is not "0" (except for the number zero itself), that represents an integer of no more than 18 significant digits.